9-2-2: DEFINITIONS:

 TOXIC MATERIALS: A substance (liquid, solid or gaseous) which, by reason of an inherent deleterious property, tends to destroy life or impair health.

-TREE, CLASS ONE: Any tree that is not a class two tree or that is otherwise deemed desirable by the director of community development due to local or historical significance, significant environmental value or other similar attribute.
+TREE, CLASS ONE: Any tree that is not a class two tree or that is otherwise deemed desirable by the director of community development due to local or historical significance, significant environmental value or other similar atribute.

 TREE, DECIDUOUS: A tree that sheds its foliage annually.

-TREE, EVERGREEN: A tree that has live foliage on its branches year round.
+TREE, EVERGREEN: A tree that has live foliage on its branches year-round.

 TREE, QUALIFYING: An existing live tree growing in the earth that falls into any of the categories listed below: